-With very few treatment options for ovarian cancer, when women become resistant to one of the two key drugs used in chemotherapy, there are few alternatives.
-Many women will eventually develop resistance to taxane drugs (such as paclitaxel or taxol) – it is a formidable problem.
+With very few treatment options for ovarian cancer, many women become resistant to one of the two key drugs used in chemotherapy, and sadly have no other alternatives.
 Overcoming this resistance to chemotherapy is a major challenge and a key priority in Target Ovarian Cancer’s research strategy.
-By tackling this challenge, we aim to make treatments more effective and improve survival from ovarian cancer.

-It has been shown previously that microtubules, whihc act like scaffolding within a cell, can influence how tumour cells respond to paclitaxel chemotherapy.
-Professor Ahmed's team has been looking at how microtubules are involved in resistance to paclitaxel.
-Their goal has been to improve the effectiveness of paclitaxel by including other drugs that make cancer cells more suscpetible to damage done by this type of chemotherapy.
+It has been shown previously that microtubules, which act like scaffolding within a cell, can influence how tumour cells respond to paclitaxel chemotherapy.
+Professor Ahmed's team looked at how microtubules are involved in resistance to paclitaxel.
+Their goal was to improve the effectiveness of paclitaxel by including other drugs that make cancer cells more susceptible to damage done by this type of chemotherapy.

 The team has shown, using cell lines in the laboratory, how an enzyme called FER regulates the stability of microtubules in ovarian cancer cells.
 They have also shown that tumour cells can become more sensitive to paclitaxel when FER is prevented from working properly, by removing it or targeting it with a specific small molecule.
 These results are an important achievement, which could be translated to patients to develop more effective therapies.